jacebenson/cedar/docs/docs/how-to/pagination.md

 # Pagination

-This tutorial will show you one way to implement pagination in an app built using RedwoodJS.
+This tutorial will show you one way to implement pagination in an app built using CedarJS.
 It builds on top of [the tutorial](../tutorial/foreword.md) and I'll assume you have a folder with the code from the tutorial that you can continue working on.
 (If you don't, you can clone this repo: https://github.com/thedavidprice/redwood-tutorial-test)

 ![redwoodjs-pagination](https://user-images.githubusercontent.com/30793/94778130-ec6d6e00-03c4-11eb-9fd0-97cbcdf68ec2.png)